 Recently, Y. Weiss [8] proposed a system to remove shadows from image sequences and Matsushita et al. [9] extended his work.
 Their methods also based on a decomposition of images into reflectance and illumination.
 They used an ML estimation to derive the time-invariant reflectance image from the sequences.
-Since they make a more generic assumption instead of the Mondrian world and smooth illumination, their method could remove cast shadows as well as vague shadows.
+Since they make a well as vague shadows.
 However, the system has limitations for that it could only remove moving shadows in image sequences.
 All these experiments provide complex solution to a challenging problem [10-13].

 II.
-Proposed Approach
+Proposedapproach

 Proposed method includes 2 phases having shadow detection phase and shadow removal phase.
 The goal of the detection phase is to identify the shadowed pixels to be recovered.
 For shadow detection we present an approach based on statistics of intensity.
 First, shadow image is considered in RGB color space.
 Compute size of image to create mask.
-Mask value will be automatically calculated to grayscale image using graythresh() function.
+Mask value will be automatically calculated to grayscale image using graythresh() function. mask = 1- image2binary(gray_image, graythresh(gray_image)) Structuring element (SE) to burr the shadow mask is considered.

-'''

-mask = 1- image2binary(gray image, graythresh(gray image))

-'''

-Structuring element (SE) to burr the shadow mask is considered.
 This consideration is important for individual images as result is varied.
 We proposed modified structuring element SE 5x5 array of 0's or 1's.
 Initially this is 3x3 array in existing approaches which yields blurred edges and producing more light to shadowed pixels [2].
 To overcome the problem we conduct no of experiments on shadow mask values and finally conclude SE as 5x5 array.
 In our proposed method we consider

-'''

-SE = [0 \ 1 \ 1 \ 1 \ 0; 0 \ 1 \ 1 \ 1 \ 0; 0 \ 1 \ 1 \ 1 \ 0; 0 \ 1 \ 1 \ 1 \ 0]

-'''
+$SE = [0\ 1\ 1\ 1\ 0; 0\ 1\ 1\ 1\ 0; 0\ 1\ 1\ 1\ 0; 0\ 1\ 1\ 1\ 0]$

 SE value is passed to imerode() function to detect shadow and light areas.
 Function imerode() erodes the grayscale, binary, or packed binary image, returning the eroded image.
 The argument SE is a structuring element object or array of structuring element objects returned by the strel function or user defined nxn array.
 If image is logical and the structuring element is flat, imerode() performs binary erosion; otherwise it performs grayscale erosion.
 Here SE is an array of structuring element objects; imerode() performs multiple erosions of the input image, using each structuring element in SE in succession.
-The binary erosion of A by B, denoted $A \cap B$ , is defined as the set operation $A \cap B = \{z | (B_z \subseteq A)\}$ .
+The binary erosion of A by B, denoted A B, the defined as the set operation A B = $ez|(B_z \subseteq A)$.
 In other words, it is the set of pixel locations z, where the structuring element translated to location z overlaps only with foreground pixels in A.